Cro-Mags

-Cro-Mags are an American hardcore punk band from New York City.
-The band, which has a strong cult following, has released six studio albums, with the first two considered the most influential.
+The Cro-Mags are an American hardcore punk band from New York City.
+The band, which has garnered a strong cult following, has released six studio albums, with the first two considered the most influential.
 With a Hare Krishna background, they were among the first bands to fuse hardcore punk with thrash metal.

-Cro-Mags have gone through many line-up changes since the band's beginnings.
-Flanagan has been the sole trademark owner of the group's name since the early 1990s, the primary songwriter (a claim strongly denied by founding member Parris Mayhew in multiple recent interviews regarding the first three albums), and only member featured on every album, while Joseph and Jayson continued to tour with other musicians using the Cro-Mags name, against the wishes of Flanagan.

-In April 2019, Flanagan reached a settlement with Joseph and Mackie Jayson in which Flanagan would retain exclusive rights to the Cro-Mags name while Joseph and Jayson would move forward under the name, Cro-Mags "JM".
+Harley Flanagan, who co-founded the Cro-Mags, reached a settlement in April 2019 with former singer John Joseph and former drummer Mackie Jayson.
+Under the terms of the agreement, Flanagan retained exclusive rights to the Cro-Mags name, while Joseph and Jayson would continue performing under the name Cro-Mags"JM".
+Despite not being a constant member of the band, having left and rejoined on a few occasions, Flanagan is the only musician from The Age of Quarrel lineup to appear on every Cro-Mags album.

 History

-Early years (1981–1985)
+Early years (1980–1985)

-The band was formed under the name Mode of Ignorance, after Parris Mayhew had put up a number of posters in search of band members, which Harley Flanagan responded to.
-The band's original lineup consisted of Dave Hahn on drums, Mayhew and Dave Stein on guitar, John Joseph on lead vocals and Flanagan on bass.
-During its early existence, the band would go through frequent lineup changes, Mayhew explained in Tony Rettman's book New York Hardcore that this was because "Harley would see some kid with a shaved head and think 'This kid is hard... let's bring him into the band.'
+How the Cro-Mags formed is disputed by the band's founding members.
+In Tony Rettman's 2014 book NYHC: New York Hardcore 1980-1990, guitarist Parris Mayhew states that the band formed after he had put up a number of posters around New York in search of band members, to which Flanagan responded.
+In the same book, other people involved in the New York hardcore scene suggest that the band formed under the name Mode of Ignorance, with an original lineup consisting of Dave Hahn on drums, Mayhew and Dave Stein on guitar, John Joseph on lead vocals and Flanagan on bass.
+During its early existence, the band went through frequent lineup changes.
+Mayhew explains that this was because "Harley would see some kid with a shaved head and think 'This kid is hard... let's bring him into the band.'
 Then I would end up tolerating some horrible, talentless person for however long it took Harley to realise that the guy had no talent".
 Joseph left the band soon after to live in Puerto Rico and then Hawaii, and was replaced by Eric Casanova.
 One Cro-Mags lineup from this time consisted of Flanagan on drums, Mayhew on guitar, Todd Youth on bass and Casanova on vocals.
-By the time the band played their first live performance, Youth had been replaced by Roger Miret, however soon after Casanova was kicked out of the band due to the birth of his son interfering with scheduling.
-By this time, Joseph had returned to New York and so rejoined as the band's vocalist.
-Youth briefly re-joined the band after Miret's departure, at the same time Robb "Nunzio" Ortiz joined as an additional guitarist.
+By the time the band played their first live performance, Youth had been replaced by Roger Miret.
+Soon after, Casanova was kicked out of the band due to the birth of his son interfering with scheduling.
+By this time, Joseph had returned to New York and rejoined as the band's vocalist.
+Youth briefly rejoined the band after Miret's departure, at the same time Robb "Nunzio" Ortiz joined as an additional guitarist.
 A few months later, the band changed their name to the Cro-Mags.